 Well the most recent cookbook to fall into my mitts is by Hemsley Hemsley.
 It's not a vegan or vegetarian cookbook, but it does have some stylish recipes that appeal to the eye.
 But the one that I chose to make was down to earth and homely.
 It was the Squash, Red Lentil and Coconut Curry.
 The other reason I wanted to make this was that I wanted to use my own home-made Malaysian spice mix.
 The recipe had been given to me by my Malaysian neighbours when I lived in Scotland.
 It's very similar to this one by A taste of memories - Echo's Kitchen.

 Anyway, back to the cookbook, I have to admit I did not follow the original recipe as instructed.
-For a start the recipe in the cookbook uses bone broth and the recipe for this features in the cookbook, of course this can easily be substituted for vegetable stock, but once I started reading the recipe I decided to approach it the way I would do an Indian style vegan curry, sauteing the onion and garlic in vegetable oil, then adding in the spices.
+For a start the recipe in the cookbook uses 'bone broth' which is essentially old fashioned 'meat stock' dressed up in emperors new clothes.
+A recipe for this features in the cookbook, of course this can easily be substituted for vegetable stock, but once I started reading the recipe I decided to approach it the way I would do an Indian style vegan curry, sauteing the onion and garlic in vegetable oil, then adding in the spices.
 I have linked to the original recipe below, as well as my own adaptation.

 It made for a nice, warming and filling dish.
 Even though the flavour of the star anise and fennel seeds (from the Malaysian spice mix) came through, D said it was one of 'the most curried dishes' that he had had in ages.
 This golden stew-like curry recipe makes a large portion, so we have been enjoying it over 3 days, first with rice, then crusty bread and today, rice again.

 Malaysian Butternut Squash, Lentil and Coconut Curry

 Follow this recipe from A taste of memories - Echo's Kitchen and keep in a jar*.